 Golf carts are restricted to persons with handicapped disabilities only.
 No ATV's allowed.

 How do I purchase or renew a KOA Value Kard Rewards membership?
 There are three different ways to purchase or renew a Value Kard Rewards membership.
-At your first KOA stop you can purchase or renew and also receive the 10% discount immediately and your points for all qualified camping fees.
-Purchase online and receive an immediate confirmation # that you can print and use as a temporary Value Kard Rewards membership card until your permanent card arrives (About three weeks).
-Send a check directly to KOA Value Kard Rewards, PO Box 30558, Billings, MT 59114.
-Value Kard Rewards membership Costs: 1 Year for $27.
+1. At your first KOA stop you can purchase or renew.
+This will allow you to immediately receive the 10% discount and start earning your points.
+2. Purchase online and receive an immediate confirmation # that you can print and use.
+All Value Cards will be sent to you via email, KOA no longer mails a hard copy.
+3. Send a check directly to KOA Value Kard Rewards, PO Box 30558, Billings, MT 59114 Value Kard Rewards membership Costs: 1 Year for $27